Amid Fanfare, 110th Congress Gets Under Way

-Representative JOHN BOEHNER (Republican, Ohio): This is the people's House.
+JOHN BOEHNER: This is the people's House.
 This is the people's Congress.
 And most people in America don't care who controls it.
 What they want is a government that is limited, honest, accountable and responsive to their needs.
 And the moment a majority forgets this lesson, it begins writing itself a ticket to minority status.

 NAYLOR: And then Boehner graciously initiated the moment Democrats had waited 12 years for.

 BOEHNER: It's now my privilege to present the gavel of the United States House of Representatives to the first woman speaker in our history - the gentle lady from California, Nancy Pelosi.